-At AS level, students will study the relatively new topics of particle physics (including hadrons, leptons, quarks and other strange particles) and quantum theory.
+In the first year, students will study the relatively new topics of particle physics (that includes hadrons, leptons, quarks and other strange particles) and quantum theory.
 We also study topics such as electricity, waves, mechanics and materials that students should be aware of from IGCSE level but we obviously investigate in greater depth.
 Students will have two physics teachers who concentrate on different aspects of the course.
 Class sizes are generally quite small which allows us to look at problems in detail and discuss the solutions that each student has produced.
 This helps develop the necessary thinking and calculation skills that are needed.